Maddur, Mandya

-Maddur (also pronounced as Maddūru) is a town in Mandya district in the Indian state of Karnataka.
+Maddur (also pronounced as Maddūru) is one of the taluks of Mandya district in the Indian state of Karnataka.
 It lies on the banks of the river Shimsha.
 It is 82 kilometers from the state capital Bangalore and 60 kilometers from Mysore.
-Derived from Maddu (in Kannada) a term referring to chemicals used for explosives.
-According to a Tamil inscription found in Ugra Narasimha temple, the town was called Marudhur (Marudhu + Oor) during the Hoysala period, from which the name Maddur might have been derived.
+Madduru derived from Maddu (in Kannada) a term referring to chemicals used for explosives and also for plant based ancient medicine.
+Maddur vada is a popular cuisine.

 Geography

 Maddur is located at 12.584169°N 77.0449°E. It has an average elevation of 662 metres (2175 ft).